 25 essential tips for driving in Portugal without losing your cool

-When I first moved here, I was very nervous about driving in Portugal but determined to get a car so that I could travel around the country without having to rely on public transport.
+When I first moved here, I was very nervous about driving in Portugal.
+Portuguese drivers have a bad reputation and I hadn’t driven for years and never on the right hand side of the road.
+Nevertheless, I was determined to get a car so that I could travel around the country without having to rely on patchy public transport.

 Driving in Portugal Tips